Favourite art supplies

 Powercolor powder pigments for intense colour.

-All my Powertex supplies are from Powertex UK but there are other distributors around the world.
+(I’m a Powertex tutor and all my supplies are from Powertex UK but there are other distributors around the world.)

 Brushes and tools

 Paintbrushes are essential for most artists but how do you choose?
-For me, top quality brushes are often unnecessary.
-Cheap brushes are tempting but the bristles falling out in your painting is not much fun at all.
+For me, top quality brushes are often unnecessary although very cheap brushes shedding in your painting isn’t much fun either.

 Stencils and stamps